ianMontesclaros/mapty/README.md

 # Features

-1. Workout Tracking: Users can input details of their workouts, such as the type of activity (running or cycling), distance, duration, and any additional notes.
+1. Workout Tracking: Users can input details of their workouts, such as the type of activity (running or cycling), distance, duration, and elevation.

 2. Geolocation: The application utilizes the browser's geolocation API to track the user's current location during a workout.
 This enables accurate mapping of workout routes.